 The School District carries some accident insurance coverage.
 Parents/guardians, however, are required to file through their own policy before the school insurance can be used.
 At times, parents/guardians are required to assume some financial liability when their child requires emergency medical services.
 Parents/guardians who have any questions regarding the coverage under this insurance should call the Business Office, 256-4000, for further information.

 PURCHASING BREAKFAST AND LUNCH

-Breakfasts and lunches can be purchased for a week or a month at a time.
-The preferable way is to send money or a check (payable to New Paltz School Food Services) in an envelope labeled "lunch/breakfast money."
+Typically, breakfasts and lunches can be purchased for a week or a month at a time.
+Snacks and milk may also be purchased through students' accounts.
+You may pay online or send money or a check (payable to New Paltz School Food Services) in an envelope labeled "lunch/breakfast money."
 Please include the child's name, teacher's name, and room number on the envelope as well.
 The envelope should be given to the teacher.
 Prices are listed on the monthly menu sent home with your child.

 A description of each curriculum area and special programs follows.
-All curricula is aligned with the New York State Learning Standards.
+All curricula are aligned with the New York State Learning Standards.

 Language Arts and Reading:

 The language arts program includes listening, speaking, reading and writing and is an extremely important part of the children's learning.
 Writing and reading occur within all content areas (mathematics, science, and social studies).
 Children also use language as a major vehicle for self-expression.

 promotes successful, independent readers and writers who can understand and apply their skill with enjoyment and purpose;